Community Health Needs Assessment under way in Lakelands

-GREENWOOD, SC - July, 2012.
-This summer, Self Regional Healthcare in Greenwood is conducting a Community Health Needs Assessment to help identify the greatest health needs in its seven-county service area.
+Self Regional Healthcare and Edgefield County Healthcare conduct a Community Health Needs Assessment every two to three years to help identify the greatest health needs in our seven-county service area.

-Information collected will provide a better understanding of how each county is positioned in key areas of community health, including:
+The information we collect during this process will give us a better understanding of how each county is positioned in these key areas of community health.

 A person's ability to access health services has a profound effect on every aspect of his or her health.